rrazaghi/modbamtools/README.md

 Options:
-  -r, --region TEXT         Region of interest. example: chr21:1-1000 -br, --batch PATH         makes html report for all regions in the bed file -g, --gtf PATH            makes gene tracks from sorted and tabix gtf files -b, --bed PATH            makes tracks from sorted and tabix bed files.
+  -r, --region TEXT         Region of interest. example: chr21:1-1000 -br, --batch PATH         makes html/pdf report for all regions in the bed file -g, --gtf PATH            makes gene tracks from sorted and tabix gtf files -b, --bed PATH            makes tracks from sorted and tabix bed files.
 This
                             will plot each interval as a rectangle (similar to gtf)
-  -bw, --bigwig PATH        makes a track from bigwig files -bd, --bedgraph PATH      makes a track from bigwig files -s, --samples TEXT        sample names per each bam input -tr, --track-titles TEXT  titles of tracks provided in order of gtf files,
+  -bw, --bigwig PATH        makes a track from bigwig files -bd, --bedgraph PATH      makes a track from bedgraph files -s, --samples TEXT        sample names per each bam input -tr, --track-titles TEXT  titles of tracks provided in order of gtf files,
                             bed files, bigwig files, bedgraph files